EugTech/radio-show/README.md

 # radio-show

-Welceom to the Tech Thursday Radio Show planning and repo.
+Welcome to the Tech Thursday Radio Show planning and repo.
 We're glad you are here!  :tada:

 If you have something you would like to talk about on the 7:15AM TechThursday LIVE RADIO SHOW